In-class Excercise: CSS

 Style the element by clicking to the right of

-in the CSS area.
+element.stylein the CSS area.
 Start typing a property, use the arrow keys to select it, then press tab and type a value.
-This has an identical effect to adding CSS to astyle
+This has an identical effect to adding CSS to astyleattribute in an element.

 Part 2: Add CSS to a webpage